banderson5-cloud/Data-Science-Profile/README.md

 •	Data Visualization: Tableau
 •	Databases: PostgreSQL
-•	Tools: Jupyter Notebook, Git, GitHub, RMarkdown Projects
+•	Tools: Jupyter Notebook, Git, GitHub, RMarkdown

+Projects
+Below is a project in which I [predicted customer churn using a neural network in R](Predictive Modeling Using Neural Networks.Rmd).

 1. Predicting Customer Churn
 2.